BhargavSellam/simple-java-maven-app/README.md

 contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.
-Jenkin intergrates the process to provide Continuous Integraton and continuous deployment
+Jenkin intergrates the process to provide Continuous Integraton and continuous deployment To increase the speed of deployment and software delivery